Ichimonji10/gurps-manager/README.rst

 ------

 By default, this project uses sqlite as a database backend.
 This directory houses that sqlite database file.

-The contents of the this folder should *not* be version controlled.
+The contents of this folder should *not* be version controlled.

 .. _cannot be provided: https://docs.djangoproject.com/en/1.6/ref/settings/#std:setting-SECRET_KEY
 .. _Django documentation: https://docs.djangoproject.com/en/dev/